International masterclass for conductors

 FRIDAY:

-Another conductor will enrich the master class "Conducting" this year.
-Damon Talley serves as Director of Bands and Professor of Conducting at Louisiana State University School of Music (USA), where in addition to teaching, he conducts the wind bands and oversees all aspects of the LSU Department of Bands.
-Prior to his appointment at LSU, Dr. Talley held the position of Director of Bands at Shenandoah Conservatory, where he was responsible for guiding the wind band program, conducting the EDGE New Music Ensemble, and teaching graduate conducting.
-He has also taught on the faculties at The University of Texas at Austin and the University of Michigan.
-As an avid supporter of new music for the wind medium, Dr. Talley has conducted numerous world premier performances.
-His principal conducting teachers are Jerry Junkin, Michael Haithcock, and H. Robert Reynolds.
+Damon Talley also made a guest appearance at the Mid EUROPE masterclass in 2022, 2023 and 2024.
+In 2025, he will coordinate the course and be actively involved as the “Primary Clinician”.
+Damon Talley is Band Director and Professor of Conducting at the Louisiana State University School of Music (USA) where, in addition to teaching, he also conducts the wind orchestra and is head of the Orchestra Division.
+Prior to Louisiana State University, Dr. Talley held the position of Band Director at the Shenandoah Conservatory, where he led the wind-orchestra program, the EDGE New Music Ensemble, and was in charge of training conductors.
+He has also taught at the University of Texas in Austin and the University of Michigan.
+As an enthusiastic promoter of new music for wind orchestra, Dr. Talley has conducted numerous first performances.
+His most important conducting instructors include Jerry Junkin, Michael Haithcock and H. Robert Reynolds.

 Dr. Steven Ward, USA - Guest Clinician